Gunmen kidnap Kwara cleric, son, sibling, demand N100m ransom

 Some of the cleric’s associates have also been holding special prayers that could aid the safe return of the victims.

-Contacted, the spokesman of Kwara State Police Command, Okasanmi Ajayi also confirmed the abduction of the victims, saying that two suspects have been arrested in connection with the matter.
+The spokesman of Kwara State Police Command, Okasanmi Ajayi, also confirmed the abduction of the victims, adding that two suspects have been arrested in connection with the matter.

-“The Command is already investigating the matter.
-Effort is also at an advanced stage to get the victims rescued.
-Meanwhile, two suspects already arrested, please,” he added.